 Documentation of Convened IRB Meetings in the Minutes.
 The IRB Coordinator compiles the minutes of IRB meetings.
-The minutes of the IRB proceedings must be written and available for review within 3 weeks of the meeting date.
+The minutes of the IRB proceedings must be written and available for the ORI Director review within 3 weeks of the meeting date.
 The following specific information is recorded in the meeting minutes: